MayureshShilotri/26-Weeks-Of-Data-Science/Week-02-Numpy-Basic/README.md

 <br/><br/>

-# Numpy Basics & Object Oriented Programming
+# OOP in Python & First Steps with NumPy

 NumPy is not just more efficient; it is also more convenient.
 NumPy's arrays are more compact than Python lists -- a list of lists as you describe, in Python, would take at least 20 MB or so, while a NumPy 3D array with single-precision floats in the cells would fit in 4 MB.